-Liberty was founded in 1875, but the present Marlborough Street site, with its ships’ timbers and leaded windows, was built in the 1920s.
-The interconnecting jumble of rooms, with the odd fireplace and cushioned window seat, makes for an intimate feel – as if you’ve strayed into a private room in a stately house.
-It’s not an accident, founder Arthur Lasenby Liberty wanted customers to feel as if they were exploring someone’s home, keeping the shopping galleries small, albeit linked to three rather grand atriums.
+Liberty was founded in 1875 - when founder Arthur Lasenby Liberty borrowed £2,000 from his future father-in-law and took a building on Regent Street with just three staff - but the present Marlborough Street site, with its ships’ timbers and leaded windows, was built in the 1920s.
+The interconnecting jumble of rooms, with the odd fireplace and cushioned window seat, makes for an intimate feel – as if you’ve strayed into a private room in a stately home.
+It’s not an accident, Arthur wanted customers to feel as if they were exploring someone’s home, keeping the shopping galleries small, albeit linked to three rather grand atriums.

 But for all its pomp and fizz, Liberty doesn’t take itself too seriously – there’s a genuine sense of whimsy in its approach to retail.
-Collaborations with brands like Nike produce floral sneakers (that instantly sell out) and, via its Art Fabrics project, Liberty has worked with babydoll-dress fancier Grayson Perry and even Hello Kitty to create exclusive fabrics.
-Liberty threw a Hawaiian luau (complete with rum shack) for its Vogue Fashion’s Night Out party in September.
-It also hosts Dragons’ Den-like open days for entrepreneurs to pitch new products (which usually involves nervous people dragging sofas and knick-knackery up and down the stairwells).
-Visitors can also have their moustache expertly trimmed and waxed at Murdock barbers or their barnacles plucked off by expert chiropodists in the Margaret Dabbs Sole Spa.
+Collaborations with world-renowned brands add Liberty flair to iconic and much-loved clothing and accessories, and the stores collaboration with Florence and the Machine singer Florence Welch last year garnered lots of notable fans.
+It also hosts Open Call workshops for entrepreneurs to pitch new products more easily than ever before.
+To take part artists, creators and designers need just upload a photo of their unique work to Instagram using #LibertyOpenCall for the chance to have it immortalised in iconic Liberty Fabric.
+Visitors can also have their moustache expertly trimmed and waxed at Ruffians barbers or their barnacles plucked off by expert chiropodists in the Margaret Dabbs Sole Spa.

 Unapologetically eccentric and truly innovative, Liberty is a London icon.